 TGax Editor: Please update this section as shown below:

 An HE STA that transmits an HE Operation element shall select a BSS color as defined in 27.11.4 (BSS_COLOR) for its BSS.
-An HE AP may change the color of its BSS under certain conditions such as when it detects an OBSS using the same color.
-The criteria for changing the BSS color and the method for selecting a new BSS color are beyond the scope of this standard.NOTE 1—Since a BSS corresponding to IBSS or a mesh does not have a single coordinator in their BSS, the color change mechanism doesn't apply for these BSS.
-STAs participating in such BSS can temporarily disable the color if they determine a color collision (see 27.11.4 (BSS_COLOR)).[#16467]
+An HE AP may change the color of its BSS under certain conditions such as when it detects an OBSS using the same color (see 27.16.2.2).
+The criteria for changing the BSS color and the method for selecting a new BSS color are beyond the scope of this standard.

-NOTE 2—When selecting a new color, an AP may take in to account the colors used by surrounding BSS as reported by its associated STAs (see 27.16.2.2.2 (Autonomous reporting of BSS color collision)).[#15123] An HE AP shall announce a pending BSS color change using the BSS Color Change Announcement element, which may be carried in the Beacon, Probe Response and (Re)Association Response frames transmitted by the AP.
+[#16467][#15123] An HE AP shall announce a pending BSS color change using the BSS Color Change Announcement element, which may be carried in the Beacon, Probe Response and (Re)Association Response frames transmitted by the AP.
 The HE AP may announce the pending BSS color change using the HE BSS Color Change Announcement frame.
-An HE AP should announce the pending BSS color change for a period of time that is sufficiently long for all STAs in the BSS, including STAs in PS mode, to have an opportunity to receive a[#15124] BSS Color Change Announcement element before the BSS color change.
+An HE AP should announce the pending BSS color change for a period of time that is sufficiently long for all STAs in the BSS, including STAs in PS mode, to have an opportunity to receive at least one frame carrying a[#15124] BSS Color Change Announcement element before the BSS color change.

 If the Color Switch Countdown field in BSS Color Change Announcement element has a value greater than 0, then at the next TBTT the AP shall decrement the Color Switch Countdown field value by 1 until it reaches 0.
 BSS color change TBTT is the one at which the Color Switch Countdown field value has decremented to 0.
 An HE AP shall not alter the BSS color change TBTT after it has announced a pending BSS color change.
 An AP belonging to a co-located BSSID set (see 27.16.6 (Co-located BSSID set)) should select the value of Color Switch Countdown field such that the BSS color change TBTT interval between the BSSs in the set shall not be greater one beacon interval of the BSS with largest beacon interval in the set.